-1. Should the United States enact policy to aggressively cut carbon emissions, such as carbon cap and trade, or should we only do it if the rest of the world agrees to similar aggressive reductions?
-While the US certainly would not be the first country to enact a national policy, as many countries have already enacted policy, many believe current policies do not go nearly far enough to make a significant difference with regard to future climate change.
-The question here is whether or not the US should be the leader in making huge cuts in carbon emissions that are much beyond what other countries have so far done.
+2. Should the United States enact policy to aggressively cut carbon emissions, such as carbon cap and trade, or should we only do it if the rest of the world agrees to similar aggressive reductions?
+While the US certainly would not be the first country to enact a national policy, as many countries have already enacted policies, many believe current policies do not go nearly far enough to make a significant difference with regard to future climate change.
+The question here is whether or not the US should be the leader in making huge cuts in carbon emissions that are much beyond what other countries have so far done and perhaps even more aggressive than the pledged reductions made in the Paris Agreement.
 No matter how much the US cuts, though, there will still be the issue that unless other countries join, the effect on future global emissions and climate change may be small.
+The reason for the "aggressive" qualifier is to try to avoid the simple answer that the US should do something to reduce emissions, but not too aggressive that it will have large impacts on say the economy.
+That is basically what we are doing now.
+The US has been slowly reducing emissions since about 2007 even without a national policy like carbon cap and trade.
+Many environmentalists argue that these small cuts in emissions are not nearly enough to avoid harmful climate changes.

-Example arguments Against.
-Cap and Trade in the United States will not be very effective in reducing worldwide CO_2 emissions unless all countries participate, since many energy intensive industries will simply move to a country that does not have a cap and trade policy, particularly China and India.
-If this happens, the U.S. loses jobs, and there is no net reduction in worldwide CO_2 emissions.
+Example arguments against.
+Cap and Trade in the United States will not be very effective in reducing worldwide CO2 emissions unless all countries participate, since many energy intensive industries will simply move to a country that does not have a cap and trade policy, particularly China and India.
+If this happens, the U.S. economy is hurt, and there is no net reduction in worldwide CO2 emissions.
 Even if the US completely eliminated emissions, the predicted effect (based on climate model projections) on global average temperature would be less than a few tenths of a degree Celsius by the end of this century.
-Some say all this effort and cost increase is not worth the small effect on global average temperatures.
+Some say all this effort and cost increase is not worth the small impact on global average temperatures.
 The reductions in greenhouse gas emissions that some say are required to significantly slow down or stop global warming is more than the US and the rest of the world can or will do.
 Currently, the largest increases in global emissions are coming from developing countries.
 Some argue that the decrease in US emissions would be more than made up for by increases in emissions from the developing world.

-Example arguments For.
-The US should do it regardless of what the rest of the world decides either because it is the right thing to do or simply to take the lead and later worry about convincing other countries to enact a similar policy.
-Acting first will force the United States to be a leader in alternative energy, giving us the advantage in the future.
-While US action alone may not have a huge effect on global climate change, it is an important first step for us and important in getting the rest of the world on board with us.
-It is also important to just get started toward reducing carbon emissions, start with baby steps and move toward stricter controls in the future.
+Example arguments for.
+The US should make aggressive cuts in greenhouse gas emissions regardless of what the rest of the world decides either because it is the right thing to do or simply to take the lead and later worry about convincing other countries to enact a similar aggressive reductions in emissions.
+Acting first will force the United States to be a leader in alternative energy, giving us a possible advantage in the future.
+In the long run, it may even benefit the economy.
+While US action alone may not have a huge effect on global climate change, it is an important first step for us and important in getting the rest of the world on board with us, i.e., lead by example.
+It is important to get serious toward aggressively reducing carbon emissions to avoid catastrophic climate change.

-2. Can the government fairly and effectively administer a carbon cap and trade system?
+3. Can the government fairly and effectively administer a carbon cap and trade system?
 You may substitute another proposed carbon emission reduction policy for carbon cap and trade.